MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/troubleshoot-storage-client-application-errors.md

 A **ResponseType** dimension equal to a value of **Success** captures the percent of operations that were successful based on their HTTP Status Code.
 Operations with status codes of 2XX count as successful, whereas operations with status codes in 3XX, 4XX, and 5XX ranges are counted as unsuccessful and lower the Success metric value.
 In storage resource logs, these operations are recorded with a transaction status of **ClientOtherError**.

-It's important to note that these operations have completed successfully and therefore don't affect other metrics, such as availability.
+These operations have completed successfully and therefore don't affect other metrics, such as availability.
 Some examples of operations that execute successfully but that can result in unsuccessful HTTP status codes include:

 - **ResourceNotFound** (Not Found 404), for example, from a GET request to a blob that doesn't exist.
 - **ResourceAlreadyExists** (Conflict 409), for example, from a `CreateIfNotExist` operation where the resource already exists.